FALL 2014: September 3–December 20

 Courses taken at the Institut d'études de français pour étudiants étrangers (IEFEE) or the Institut d'études politiques (IEP) are taught by the faculty of those institutions.

-The Seminar in French History and Culture is taught by teachers of Christian faith who are experts in the topics and issues presented in the class, including Pierre Berthoud, Professor Emeritus of Old Testament and Apologetics at the Free Reformed Seminary (now Faculté Jean Calvin) in Aix-en-Provence, President of the Fellowship of European Evangelical Theologians, and member of the Board of World Reformed Fellowship.
+The Seminar in French History and Culture is taught by teachers of Christian faith who are experts in the topics and issues presented in the class, including Pierre Berthoud, Professor Emeritus of Old Testament and Apologetics at the Free Reformed Seminary (now Faculté Jean Calvin) in Aix-en-Provence; and Déborah Winston-Sellé, a professor of cross-cultural communication with graduate degrees in psychology and conflict resolution, and long experience with Inter-Varsity in France.